-FloChecTM received FDA 510(k) clearance in February 2010 as a Class II Medical Device.
-Advanced Vascular Technologies, an entity formerly affiliated with our founder and Chairman, Dr. Semler, applied for and obtained for the 510(k) clearance.
-However, any interests it may have had in such 510(k) clearance were subsequently assigned to us and it did not manufacture any products for our company.
-The Class II Medical Device designation means that FloChecTM is a commercial device and is currently being sold in the United States.
+FloChecTM received FDA 510(k) clearance in February, 2010 as a Class II Medical Device.
+This designation means that FloChecTM is a commercial device and is currently being sold in the United States.
 Class II devices are subject to FDA's general controls, and any other special controls as deemed necessary by FDA to provide reasonable assurance of the safety and effectiveness of the device.
-Premarket review and clearance by FDA for Class II devices are generally accomplished through the 510(k) pre-market notification procedure.
+Pre-market review and clearance by FDA for Class II devices are generally accomplished through the 510(k) pre-market notification procedure.
 Pre-market notification submissions are subject to user fees, unless a specific exemption applies.